 Now is the time to get creative!
 Use that evolutionary preference for soft, sweet foods to your advantage.
 Simple homemade soups and smoothies offer a nutritional wallop, and you don’t even need added sugars to stimulate sluggish appetites.
 You can rely on fruits and even sweet veggies like carrots in your smoothies.

 Consider, for example, green smoothies.
 Use all light-colored sweet fruits, like pineapple, grapes, apple, peach, and banana.
 Add a little raw carrot.
-Add as many mixed greens as you can fit into a high-powered blender, along with some avocado for added richness and creaminess, 8-10 ice cubes, and a bit of light-colored juice or coconut milk or oil to get things underway.
+Add as many mixed greens as you can fit into a high-powered blender.
+Put in some avocado for added richness and creaminess.
+Complete the process with 8-10 ice cubes and a bit of light-colored juice or coconut milk or oil.
 You can even add chia, flax, or hemp seeds.
 Whiz in the blender until smooth, and voila!
 A nutritious and delicious meal.
 Maybe you can even get your elderly charge to share a little with you.

 Another great way to prepare a simple and simply wonderful meal is with blended soups.
 Add a little coconut oil or extra virgin olive oil to a pot, chunks of onion and/or peeled fresh ginger root, saute briefly, and add a variety of single veggies to the pot.
-Veggies that work well for this are tomatoes, zucchini, beets, or sweet potatoes (wash and chunk all, and peel the beets and sweet potatoes).
-Add water to the pot, depending on the water content of the veggies: none for tomatoes, a little for zucchini, more for beets or sweet potatoes.
+Veggies that work well for this are tomatoes, zucchini, beets, or sweet potatoes.
+Simply wash and chunk all, and peel the beets and sweet potatoes and add water to the pot.
+The amount of water depends on the water content of the veggies: none for tomatoes, a little for zucchini, more for beets or sweet potatoes.
 Puree in the blender and return to the pot for seasoning.
 Salt and pepper are fine, or you can get fancier with chopped fresh basil or other herbs of your choice.
-Leftovers of any of the soups boiled down and thickened work as tasty and nutritious sauces for other parts of a meal.
+Furthermore, leftovers of any of the soups boiled down and thickened work as tasty and nutritious sauces for other parts of a meal.

 A varied plant-based diet provides plenty of protein, B-vitamins, calcium, loads of fiber, and a healthy dose of antioxidants like CoQ10.
-Heart-healthy fatty acids and vitamin D are most easily available in animal foods, especially dairy products, although plant-based alternatives like soy milk also provide them.
+Heart-healthy fatty acids and vitamin D are most easily available in animal foods, especially dairy products.
+Although, some plant-based alternatives like soy milk also provide them.
 Full-fat yogurt, in particular, aids digestion, supplying important probiotics along with fatty acids.